Perfect fluid and scalar field in the Reissner-Nordstrom metric: Approach to extreme state

-An approaching to the extreme black hole state by capturing of particles with an electric charge and/or angular momentum is possible only in the limiting process during an infinite time \cite{bch73,bardeen70,roman88}.
-At the same time, during accretion of a neutral phantom energy the electric charge of the Reissner-Nordstr\"om BH is unchanged, $e=const$, while a black hole mass diminishes.
-As a result the black hole is approaching to the near extreme state due to the growing of ratio $e/m(t)$.
-In the test fluid approximation, a black hole reaches the extreme state after the finite time $t=t_{\rm NS}$, defined by $e=m(t_{\rm NS})$.
-Using Eq.~(\ref{evol}), the time $t_{\rm NS}$ for a black hole BH with initial mass $m=m(0)$ and electric charge $e=const$ may be calculated from relation:
+A black hole can approach the extreme state by capturing particles with electric charge and/or angular momentum, but an infinite time is required to reach the extreme state \cite{bch73,bardeen70,roman88}.
+This is a manifestation of the third law of the black hole thermodynamics \cite{bch73}.
+Note, that during accretion of neutral phantom energy the electric charge of the RN black hole is unchanged, $Q={\rm const}$, while the black hole mass decreases.
+As a result the black hole approaches to near-extreme state due to the growing of the ratio $e=Q/M(t)$.
+In the test fluid approximation, the black hole reaches the extreme state in finite time $t=t_{\rm NS}$, defined by the relation $Q=M(t_{\rm NS})$.
+Indeed, using (\ref{evol}), the time $t_{\rm NS}$ for a black hole with initial mass $M=M(0)$ and the electric charge $Q={\rm const}$ may be calculated from the following equation,